 Purchased: The combined total of Order Request items that have been placed on a Purchase Order, as well as approved Expense items.

 Approved: This is the total value of Order Request items that have been approved, but have not yet been placed on a Purchase Order.

 Pending: The cost of Expense and Order Request items that are currently pending approval.
 This is best used to estimate future spend coming down the pipeline.

 Spend Pipeline Bar: The bar itself provides a visual breakdown of the current values.
 You will also see that there is a marker for the "Budget", which indicates how close you are to meeting or exceeding your budget.
 The "Budget" marker moving towards the left on the pipeline indicates that you have exceeded your budget.

-Procurify has two major buckets for classifying spend.
-Approved Spend and Purchased Spend.
+Let's break this down a bit further.
+Procurify has three buckets for classifying spend.
+They are Pending spend, Approved spend, and Purchased spend.